melexis/i2c-stick/doc/mlx90632/refresh_rate_update.md

-# Procedure to update the refresh rate
+# Procedure to update the refresh rate in MLX90632

 ## Intro